adamgulyas/cloud-unsupervised-learning/README.md

-# Classifying Cryptocurrencies with PCA and K-means
+# Classifying Cryptocurrencies with PCA and K-means Clustering

 ## Summary